 The QPS is implementing reform and transformative change in our responses to DFV and Sexual Violence.

-- Recruiting personnel to increase capability in service areas which deal with DFV across the state as well as our frontline policing response
+- Increased capability in service areas which deal with DFV across the state as well as our frontline policing response

-- Developing and reviewing training programs relating to management of DFV programs that increase competence and confidence whilst improving critical thinking and decision making
+- Developed and reviewed training programs relating to management of DFV programs that increase officer competence and confidence whilst improving critical thinking and decision making

-- Increasing the use and availability of technology to improve intelligence gathering and efficiency in attending to DFV incidents whilst also improving outcomes for victim-survivors
+- Increased the use and availability of technology to improve intelligence gathering and efficiency in attending to DFV incidents whilst also improving outcomes for victim-survivors

-- Reviewing and updating our processes and procedures to be more contemporary, reflective of current policing requirements, and more appropriate to the needs of victim-survivors.
+- Reviewed and updating our processes and procedures to provide a contemporary approach that meets the needs of victim-survivors.

-This work is complex and challenging but the QPS is committed to producing meaningful outcomes that improve outcomes for victim-survivors, result in accountability for perpetrators and enhance community safety while supporting our frontline staff with business efficient solutions.
+This work is complex and challenging but the QPS is committed to producing meaningful outcomes that improve outcomes for victim-survivors, holds perpetrators to account and enhances community safety and supports our frontline staff to provide an efficient service.

 - Find out about the broader Police and Emergency Services Reform Program